 Basis of Presentation.
 Brunswick Corporation (Brunswick or the Company) has prepared its consolidated financial statements pursuant to the rules and regulations of the Securities and Exchange Commission (SEC).
+Certain previously reported amounts have been reclassified to conform with current period presentation.
 As stated in Note 2 - Discontinued Operations, Brunswick's results as discussed in the financial statements reflect continuing operations only, unless otherwise noted.

 Principles of Consolidation.
 Brunswick's consolidated financial statements include the accounts of all majority owned and controlled domestic and foreign subsidiaries.
-Intercompany balances and transactions have been
+Intercompany balances and transactions have been elimi